-The IVAS educational program continually integrates current, clinically useful information in the art and science of acupuncture.
+The IVAS educational program continually integrates current, clinically-useful information in the art and science of acupuncture.

 The US IVAS course provides a consistent, comprehensive veterinary acupuncture training program that, unlike other courses, rotates to different regions of the country to allow more accessibility so that busy veterinarians may remain closer to home.
 It also is located close to major airports so that long ground transportation can be avoided.

-Clinically relevant lectures that provide a foundation of referenced scientific and traditional Chinese medical information and incorporation of that information into patient assessment and treatment.
+- Clinically relevant lectures that provide a foundation of referenced scientific and traditional Chinese medical information and incorporation of that information into patient assessment and treatment.

-Live Demonstrations of patient assessment and acupuncture technique by experienced clinicians provide examples of how acupuncture is used in practice.
+- Live demonstrations of patient assessment and acupuncture technique by experienced clinicians provide examples of how acupuncture is used in practice.

-Demonstration of acupuncture equipment such as needles, moxa, aquapuncture, electroacupuncture and cold lasers.
+- Demonstration of acupuncture equipment such as needles, moxa, aquapuncture, electroacupuncture, and cold lasers.

-Optional lectures about Chinese herbs, and Teaching Associate review sessions.
+- Teaching Associate review sessions.

-The course is divided into four sessions that include approximately 96 hours of required didactic lectures, 57 hours of supervised acupoint location labs, live examinations and demonstrations.
+- The course is divided into four sessions that include approximately 96 hours of required didactic lectures, 64 hours of supervised acupoint location laboratories, live examinations and demonstrations.

-Integration of acupuncture into practice is discussed throughout lectures, laboratory and demonstrations.
+- Integration of acupuncture into practice is discussed throughout lectures, laboratory and demonstrations.

-Online study guides, self-assessments, and quizzes between sessions.
+- Online study guides, self-assessments, and quizzes between sessions.

 Session 2 – The second session provides a working knowledge of TCM diagnostic approaches.
 Introduction to Eight Principle and Zang Fu theory.
 It also provides a working knowledge of small animal and equine acupuncture.

-The IVAS Certification Process:
+The IVAS Certification Process

-- Attendance at the mentored internship;
+- Attendance of the Mentored Internship

-- Submission and approval of one peer-reviewed case report.
+- Submission and approval of one peer-reviewed case report

-Who should Attend:
+Who Should Attend:

 - Veterinarians who want to incorporate acupuncture into their practice and are looking for a solid, comprehensive, and practical acupuncture training.